-The focal point of the forest reserve is the 36-acre Grand Etang Lake, which fills the crater of one of the island’s extinct volcanoes.
-The rainforest around the lake holds a rich diversity of flora and fauna such as colorful tropical birds, tiny frogs, lizards, and rare orchids, as well as towering mahogany and giant gommier trees, a multitude of ferns, tropical flowers, and other indigenous plants.
-Grand Etang is the most popular inland attraction on the island, visited by tens of thousands of people annually.
-Grand Etang Forest Reserve suffered great devastation from both Hurricanes Ivan and Emily, in 2004 and 2005 respectively.
+The focal point of the forest reserve is the 36-acre lake, called Grand Etang (big pond), which fills the crater of an extinct volcano.
+The rainforest around the lake holds a rich diversity of plants and animals.
+There are colorful tropical birds, tiny frogs, lizards, and rare orchids.
+Indigenous plants include towering mahogany and giant gommier trees, a multitude of ferns, tropical flowers, and more.
+Grand Etang, in St. Andrew’s Parish, is the most popular inland attraction on the island, visited by tens of thousands of people annually.
+But Hurricanes Ivan (2004) and Emily (2005) devastated the forest reserve.